Record the sale of goods to businesses based outside the UK

 Please note that it’s important to follow HMRC’s guidance when recording the sale of goods to businesses based outside the UK in order to prepare your VAT returns correctly.
 If you’re unsure how to record these, please speak to your accountant.

-For information on how to record the sale of services to businesses based outside the UK from 1st January 2021, please see this article.
+To record the sale of services to businesses based outside the UK from 1st January 2021, please see how to record the sale of services to businesses based outside the UK.

 Enabling VAT rates for trade outside the UK